yukigesho/poidh-indexer/README.md

 ### Troubleshooting

 - Ensure your PostgreSQL server is running and accessible from your environment.
-- Verify that the `DATABASE_URL` in the `.env` file matches your database configuration.
+- Verify that the `DATABASE_URL` in the `.env.local` file matches your database configuration.
 - If `pnpm` is not installed, refer to the [pnpm installation guide](https://pnpm.io/installation).

 ---